"I am not dying; I am entering eternal life." -St. Therese

 Church / Music Fees: Very often, the funeral home takes care of the financial arrangements (they pay the church and then bill the family).
 Concerning our fees, rather than issuing separate checks (to the church, the organist, the cantor), please issue—or have issued by the funeral home—ONE CHECK for the total to St. Therese Church.
 Our preference is to receive the check from the funeral home.
 However, if the family will be the one issuing the check, we require that it be given to us at least two days in advance of the funeral service.

 Altar Servers' Stipends: There are normally two servers assisting at each funeral Mass celebrated in English--each of whom should receive a minimum stipend of $10 each IF the funeral is outside school hours.
-For a Funeral Mass in the Latin Rite, the fee for each altar server is $50 each.
+For a Funeral Mass in the Latin Rite, the fee for each altar server is $50 each (this is because it takes much more training, etc.).
 Please appoint a family member to pay each server before or immediately after the funeral service (altar servers' stipends are NOT included in the fees shown below).

 The current fees for the church and the musicians are as follows: